microsoft/code-with-engineering-playbook/docs/continuous-integration/README.md

 ## Build Definition Managed in Git

-### Code / manifest artifacts required to build your project should be maintained in within your project(s) git repository(s).
+### Code / manifest artifacts required to build your project should be maintained in within your project(s) git repository(s)

 - CI provider-specific build pipeline definition(s) should reside within your project(s) git repository(s).